balaji1974/kafkastreams/README.md

 c.
 Also note that in the above code the binder creates the binding for the application with a name kstreamConsumer-in-0, i.e. the name of the function bean name followed by a dash character (-) and the literal in followed by another dash and then the ordinal position of the parameter.

 d.
-In the application.properties file, add the following settings to glue everything togther.
+In the application.properties file, add the following settings to glue everything together.
+\#Consumer bean function name
 spring.cloud.stream.function.definition=kstreamConsumer
 spring.cloud.stream.bindings.kstreamConsumer-in-0.destination=my_sample_consumer